BlueBrain/CoreNeuron/README.md

 You can find [HOC example](https://github.com/neuronsimulator/nrn/blob/master/test/coreneuron/test_direct.hoc) here.

-## Additional Notes
+## FAQs

-#### Results
+#### What results are returned by CoreNEURON?

-Currently CoreNEURON transfers spikes, voltages and all state variables to NEURON.
-These variables can be recorded using regular NEURON API (e.g. vector record).
+At the end of simulation, CoreNEURON can transfers spikes, voltages, state variables and NetCon weights to NEURON.
+These variables can be recorded using regular NEURON API (e.g. [Vector.record](https://www.neuron.yale.edu/neuron/static/py_doc/programming/math/vector.html#Vector.record) or [spike_record](https://www.neuron.yale.edu/neuron/static/new_doc/modelspec/programmatic/network/parcon.html#ParallelContext.spike_record)).

-#### Optimization Flags
+#### How can I poass additional flags to build?

-One can specify C/C++ optimization flags specific to the compiler and architecture with `-DCMAKE_CXX_FLAGS` and `-DCMAKE_C_FLAGS` options to the CMake command.
+One can specify C/C++ optimization flags specific to the compiler with `-DCMAKE_CXX_FLAGS` and `-DCMAKE_C_FLAGS` options to the CMake command.
 For example:

 ```bash
 cmake .. -DCMAKE_CXX_FLAGS="-O3 -g" \